-The Town of Benton has shown total households increasing 27% between 1970 and 2000 (Table 4.1).
+The Town of Gratiot has shown total households increasing 22% between 1970 and 2000 (Table 4.1).
 A household includes all the people who occupy a housing unit as their usual place of residence.
-Between 1980 and 2000, total housing units increased 8% (data for 1970 was not available).
-Assuming that the number of people per household is stabilized at 2.9 (2000 Town average), population projections suggest that the Town will either slowly decrease or, if the State projections hold true, greatly increase its number of households (see Figure 4.1).
+Between 1980 and 2000, total housing units increased 5% (data for 1970 was not available).
+Assuming that the number of people per household is stabilized at 2.7 (2000 Town average), population projections suggest that the Town will increase its number of households by 2010 but begin to either drop or hold steady after that (see Figure 4.1).
 These projections are based on past trends and do not necessarily reflect the potential impact of unprecedented development pressures such as large industries coming into the community.